emirabuaf/pigello_challeng/README.md

 1. Clone this repo
 2. Finish the test in your own time
-3. Upload it to Github and share it with us.
+3. Upload it to Github and share it with us (Usernames: appzter and/or toranderr).
 4. We'll get back to you for a quick discussion about the project

 ### Good luck!